hashicorp/vault/website/source/guides/operations/vault-ha-consul.html.md

-This configuration allows for listening on all interfaces (such that a vault command against the loopback address would succeed for example) but explicitly sets an explicit intra-cluster communication address as `cluster_address`.
+This configuration allows for listening on all interfaces (such that a vault command against the loopback address would succeed for example) but explicitly sets an intra-cluster communication address as **`cluster_address`**.

 Note that some values contain variable placeholders while the rest have reasonable defaults.
-You should change the following in your own Vault server configuration based on the example:
+You should replace the following values in your own Vault server configuration based on the example:

 - **$CLUSTER_ADDRESS**: this should be set to address that you prefer the Vault servers perform intra-server communications on; this needs to be routable